likalium/musicdl/README.md

 ## TODO
 - [ ] Support more OrpheusDL options
 - [ ] Support for search functions
-- [ ] Add an option to force module download, even if the module is already installed
 - [ ] Add zfill function
 - [ ] Add the function that show information about default values
 - [ ] Make a python version for better compatibility with windows